-Originally known as the American Institute for Foreign Trade [AIFT], Thunderbird was chartered in Glendale, Arizona on the site of a World War II airbase, Thunderbird Field, where pilots from around the world trained during wartime.
-General Barton Kyle Yount obtained the airfield with the express purpose of developing a school focused exclusively on international trade and global relations.
-He was named Thunderbird’s first president and established a vision for the school that remains today—built on the phrase coined by original faculty member, Dr. William Lytle Schurz: “Borders frequented by trade seldom need soldiers.”
-With that, Thunderbird’s mission of educating global leaders who create inclusive and sustainable prosperity worldwide was born.
+Thunderbird has trained global leaders and managers for over 75 years.
+Originally known as the American Institute for Foreign Trade, Thunderbird was chartered on April 8, 1946, at a World War II airbase in Glendale, Arizona called Thunderbird Field, where pilots from around the world came for training during wartime.
+General Barton Kyle Yount obtained the airfield with the express purpose of developing a school for professionals focused exclusively on international trade and global affairs.
+The guiding principle established at Thunderbird’s founding is best summarized in a phrase coined by original faculty member Dr. William Lytle Schurz, “Borders frequented by trade seldom need soldiers.”

 Thunderbird became the world’s first-ever higher education institution to focus exclusively on international leadership by concentrating its curriculum on global management and business skills, international political economy and regional business environments, languages and cross-cultural communications.
 The School has often been called a “mini-United Nations” because of its diverse and inclusive global student body.
 Thunderbird is now known worldwide for its vast and engaged alumni network of more than 50,000 graduates in nearly 150 nations around the globe.
 Thunderbird has more than 170 alumni chapters that meet regularly in 70 countries.